 Destinations in Romania were preferred last year and continue to be the top choices this year as well for safety reasons;

 Uncertainty continues to have an impact on holiday planning: 53% of Romanians are postponing planning this year’s holiday until the last minute, and 50% of them are not sure they will travel to countries that have not taken measures against COVID-19.

 Last year’s vacations

-One of the conclusions of the study is that 6 out of 10 Romanian Internet users in urban areas carried out their vacation plans in 2020, despite the pandemic context.
+One of the study’s conclusions is that 6 out of 10 Romanian Internet users in urban areas carried out their vacation plans in 2020, despite the pandemic context.
 For the rest, the last vacation was a year or two ago, before the pandemic started.
-The main reasons why they gave up their 2020 holiday were the restrictions imposed by the authorities (52%), the protection of their own and loved ones’ health (36%), but also financial reasons - lack of resources (31%), financial instability (22%) or the desire to put money aside (11%).
+The main reasons why they gave up their 2020 holiday were the restrictions imposed by the authorities (52%), the protection of their own and loved ones’ health (36%), but also financial reasons – lack of resources (31%), financial instability (22%) or the desire to put money aside (11%).